menu

 OAuth, which stands for Open Authorization, is an open standard for access delegation.
 It is commonly used for internet users to grant websites or applications access to their information on other websites without giving them passwords.

 Imagine you took a wonderful photo of yourself on a beach (because everyone likes beaches, right?).
-You saved it to google photos, and now you want to edit it.
-Unfortunately, the editor of google photos does not have the advanced filters to hide all those dark circles you might have.
-So you use a Powerful AI photo editing tool to do those advanced editing.
-The editor tells you that it needs access to your google photos to load them in its editing system.
+You saved it to Google Photos and now want to edit it.
+Unfortunately, your Google Photos editor does not have the advanced filters to hide all those dark circles you might have.
+So, you can use a powerful AI photo editing tool to do advanced editing.
+The editor tells you it needs access to your Google Photos to load them into its editing system.

-Before OAuth, the only way you could do it was to provide your username and password to the service you are trying to use (in this case, the photo editor).
-The service would use those credentials to log in to the website to access your data and then fetch the necessary stuff it needs to operate.
+Before OAuth, the only way to do it was to provide your username and password to the service you were trying to use (in this case, the photo editor).
+The service would then use those credentials to log in to the website, access your data, and fetch the necessary information to operate.

-In this example, you would provide your google account credentials to the photo editor.
-The editor would log into your Google account, access Google photos, and load the image you want to edit.
+You would provide the photo editor with your Google account credentials in this example.
+The editor would then log into your Google account, access Google Photos, and load the image you want to edit.

 Well, this process worked, but it had severe problems.
-First things first, are you comfortable providing access to your entire google account, which includes not just photos but your Gmail, drive, youtube, etc.?
+First, are you comfortable providing access to your entire Google account, including photos and Gmail, Drive, YouTube, etc.?
 No, right?
 That was one of the significant problems.
-The second issue was what happens if your service gets compromised.
-All the credentials stored by the service will be leaked, leaving the entire user base vulnerable.
+The second issue was what would happen if your service was compromised.
+All the credentials stored by the service would be leaked, leaving the entire user base vulnerable.

-In this way, even if the token gets compromised, the damage done by a potential attacker will be locked down to the Google photos application.
-Even this compromise is very difficult as each token has an expiration time, too, but anyways that's beyond the scope of this blog.
+In this way, even if the token is compromised, the damage done by a potential attacker will be locked down to the Google Photos application.
+Even this compromise is very difficult, as each token has an expiration time, too, but that's beyond the scope of this blog.

 We will go more deeply into this process in the next section, but for now, this is all we need to understand what OAuth is.